 The Samsung HW-T550 is a better overall 2.1 setup than the Samsung HW-T450.
 The HW-T550 is better built, and it has both an HDMI ARC input as well as a Full HDMI In input, which allows it to support Dolby Digital content.
-It has a slightly more neutral sound profile too, it can get a bit louder with fewer compression artifacts, and it also has a dialogue enhancement feature as well as a graphic EQ.
+It has a slightly more neutral sound profile, and it also has a dialogue enhancement feature as well as a graphic EQ.

 The Polk Audio SIGNA S2 is a slightly better performing 2.1 setup than the Samsung HW-T450.
-While both bars have a similarly bass-heavy sound profile, the Polk can get slightly louder with fewer compression artifacts.
+While both bars have a similarly bass-heavy sound profile, the Polk can get slightly louder, but with more compression artifacts present.
 It also has an HDMI ARC input so it supports Dolby Digital, is center and surround performances are a bit better, and it has a dialogue enhancement feature.
 However, only the Samsung supports DTS via its Optical Audio In port.

 The Samsung HW-N450 is a previous generation of the Samsung HW-T450, but it performs slightly better in some regards.
 The HW-N450 is slightly better built, its center and surround performances are a bit better, and it has a graphic EQ available.
 It also supports Dolby Digital over both its HDMI ARC and Full HDMI In ports.
 However, the HW-T450 is slightly more neutral sounding.